Home invasion victims host block party & blood drive

 NEW ORLEANS (WGNO) — Joe Cooper and his wife Leslie, the victims of a New Orleans home invasion last year, are teaming up with an Uptown bar for a blood drive and block party.

-The Heroes Wear Tie-Dye Blood Drive and Block Party is happening until 7 p.m.
-(Sunday, June 11) at the Maple Leaf Bar.
+The Heroes Wear Tie-Dye Blood Drive and Block Party is happening until 7:00 p.m. on Sunday, June 11 at the Maple Leaf Bar.

 “We’ve got music, we’ve got a kids’ area, we have tie-dye vendors, we have Po-boy Fest merchandise, Maple Leaf merchandise, and of course, most importantly, a blood drive,” Leslie said.